top of page

 7.3 MERIT CERTIFICATES – are available for purchase in all sections from the Committee Office.

-7.5 PERPETUAL TROPHIES – Will be held by the winner for 11 months and must be returned to the Committee Office on or before opening night.
+7.5 PERPETUAL TROPHIES – Will be held by the winner for 11 months and must be returned to an executive committee member one month prior to the commencement of the competition.
 All holders of trophies will be held responsible for their safe custody and returned in good condition.
 Engraving and maintenance of trophies is at your own expense.
 Perpetual trophies must not be taken out of Tasmania.

 7.6 TROPHIES – The Committee reserves the right to present any trophies donated after the printing of the program.